Greater Vancouver Food Bank Society

 Greater Vancouver Food Bank is a five-star financially transparent charity with a High demonstrated impact score.
 It has an A+ results reporting grade, which is excellent.
 For every dollar donated to the charity, 84 cents are available to go to the cause.

 Founded in 1983, Greater Vancouver Food Bank (GVFB) collects, buys, and distributes food to those in need through both its own and agency network’s facilities.
-The charity operates four food distribution centres in Vancouver, Burnaby, New Westminster, and North Shore.
-The charity also provides food and financial support to its 141 Community Agency Partners (CAP).
+The charity distributes food to clients who live in Vancouver, Burnaby, New Westminster, and North Shore.
+The charity also provides food and financial support to its 150 Community and Provincial Agencies.
 According to the charity, food banks across Canada face unprecedented demand, increasing pressure on GVFB’s food operations.
-The charity runs two programs: individual food distribution and agency support services (food and financial donations to its CAP).
+The charity runs two programs: individual food distribution and agency support services (food and financial donations to its Agencies).
 The charity disclosed that 55% and 45% of food distribution goes to individuals and agencies respectively.
 Since all of the charity’s program spending relates to food distribution and similar activities (grants to agencies, food purchases, and facility operations), Ci used it as its program spending breakdown.

 Food distributed to individuals was 55% of the charity’s program spending.
 In F2023, GVFB distributed 5.8m lb of food to 27,000 clients across 252,173 visits through its four facilities.
 Of these 27,000 clients, 60% were adults, 13% were seniors, and 27% were children.
 The charity also reported 9,940 new client registrations in F2023.

-Agency support services was 45% of the charity’s program spending and includes both food and financial support provided to its network.
-In F2023, GVFB distributed 3.3m lb of food and provided $380,745 grant funding to its 141 agency partners.
+Agency support services was 45% of the charity’s program spending and included both food and financial support provided to its network.
+In F2023, GVFB distributed 3.3m lb of food and provided $380,745 grant funding to its 141 Community Agencies.
 The charity states that this helped over 15,000 clients across 143,478 visits.
-GVFB also introduced 24 new CAP members to its network in F2023.
+The GVFB also introduced 24 new Agencies to its network in F2023.

 My anchor